VieroFamico/VieroFamico/README.md

     </tr>
     <tr>
       <td valign="text-top">Lost Place is a Horror Top Down Shooter game that was made as part of BGDC Talent Group Program.
 The game is about a detective who wakes up in a dark room with no memories of how he got there.</td>
-      <td valign="text-top"">Nanobot Survival is a 2D Roguelike Survival game.
-In this game you will control a nanobot that was put into a human body to protect them against illness and disease.<div></div></td>
+      <td valign="text-top"">Project Impact is an anime styled 3D Hack-and-Slash game, similar to Honkai Impact 3rd and Punishing Gray Raven.
+In the game there is 2 mode, Single Player and Coop PVP.<div></div></td>
     </tr>
     <tr>
       <td><a href="https://bgdc.itch.io/lost-place">Itch.io Page</td>